NikUrs/Nikolay_Ursalov/README.md

 Testing of the client-server application that helps to automate the communication between school and students via Telegram chatbot.<br>
 <a href="https://github.com/NikUrs/NikolayUrsalov/tree/main/INTERNSHIP%20-%20Prog%20Academy">Link to test codumentation</a>

+<h3>2.
+Testing of diploma project</h3>
+Testing of web application that allows users to keep track of electricity meters in a company. <br>
+Testing is performed using the project's documentation. <br>

 <h3>1.
 Game Testing</h3>
 I have performed exploratory testing for the game from Steam ("Creative Console" v0.1.21), mobile game from Play Market ("Outland Odyssey") <br><br>
 Types of testing that I have used:<br>